RusDoomer/keysolution/README.md

 - On QWERTY, `et`, `ct`, and 'eg` are all examples of LSBs.

 **HS (Half-Scissor)**
-A half-scissor is a pattern where one finger needs to stretch or contract to press a key on the top or bottom row and another finger on the same hand stays on the homerow - but the finger that is on the lower of the two rows is either middle or ring.
+A half-scissor is a pattern where one finger needs to stretch or contract to press a key on the top or bottom row and another finger on the same hand stays on the homerow.
 - `ok`, `sc`, and `rd` are common examples of half-scissors on QWERTY.

 **FS (Full-Scissor)**
-A full-scissor is a pattern where one finger needs to reach to the top row and another finger on the same hand needs to contract to hit the bottom row - but the finger that is on the lower of two rows is either middle or ring.
+A full-scissor is a pattern where one finger needs to reach to the top row and another finger on the same hand needs to contract to hit the bottom row.
 - `cr`, `ex`, `xt` are all FSBs on QWERTY.

 ## Trigram Types